-If you are currently a CMPA member, and plan to take an extended leave from your practice (e.g., sabbatical, parental leave, or training outside the country), you may interrupt or end your membership by contacting the CMPA.
-You will not be eligible for assistance for any medico-legal difficulties arising from medical care provided during your membership interruption.
+If you are currently a CMPA member, and plan to take an extended leave from your practice (e.g., sabbatical, parental leave, or training outside the country), please contact CMPA to review your membership options.
+Interrupting or ending your membership should only be considered if no medical care will be provided on your part as you will not be eligible for assistance for any medico-legal difficulties that may arise without active membership.

-You must notify the CMPA in the following circumstances:
+You must notify CMPA in the following circumstances:

 - Your medical licence expires